Surviving and Thriving through Covid-19

 The Montessori Way.

-During this time of Covid-19 I will be posting supportive content to help parents and children cope with the social and emotional stress due to the current pandemic.
+Here on our COVID-19 response page, you will find resources and supportive content to help parents and children cope with the social and emotional stress due to the current pandemic.

 We will get through this together.

-Grief and loss is not only about death.
-We are grieving the loss of what our lives once were.
+Grief and loss are not only about death.
+During this pandemic, we are also grieving the loss of what our lives once were.
 Children are grieving the loss of their normal routines such as going to school and playing with friends.
-How do we navigate this "new normal?"
+So, how do we navigate this "new normal?"

 Have a question?